 The sense of urgency surrounding the dialogue of free trade has been catalyzed by Japan’s growing geopolitical instability.
 With the developing turmoil between North and South Korea and China’s regional dominance, Abe’s administration has prioritized stronger political relationships, specifically security ties, with its allies.

 For this reason, one major point of contention in Japan-EU relations in the past has been with respect to the weight and significance of security dynamics within the relationship at large.
-Japan has maintained concern that Europe is inflexible when it comes to investing a substantial militaristic and diplomatic presence in Asia.
+Japan has maintained concern that Europe is inflexible when it comes to investing in a substantial militaristic and diplomatic presence in Asia.

 This stipulation is of particular importance to the Abe administration as it would establish the EU’s commitment to a strategic and cooperative response to international violations — specifically, freedom of navigation as China continues to increase its control over the East and South China Seas.